 By 2001, the Cult was reconciled, re-energized and ready to release what should have been a massive comeback album called “Beyond Good and Evil.”
-The band’s label failed to promote it, allowing what is arguably the Cult’s best album to slip through the cracks.
+The band’s label failed to promote it, allowing what is arguably one of the Cult’s better albums to slip through the cracks.

 Before the fumble, I interviewed guitarist Billy Duffy on behalf of KNAC.com.
 Following are excerpts from our 2001 chat.